UK Road Rules & Signs

 If you are involved in a collision which causes damage or injury to any other person, vehicle, animal or property, you MUST

-- Give your own and the vehicle owner's name (Louise Jones at GlampervanUK; 101 Green Hill, High Wycombe, Bucks HP13 5QB) and address, and the registration number of the vehicle, to anyone having reasonable grounds for requiring them.
+- Give your own and the vehicle owner's name (full details are in the glovebox!) and address, and the registration number of the vehicle, to anyone having reasonable grounds for requiring them.

 - If you do not give your name and address at the time of the collision, report it to the police as soon as reasonably practicable, or absolute latest - within 24 hours.